-To coordinate proper VSS and indexing activities, Veeam Backup & Replication deploys a small executable file inside a VM.
-It is installed only during VSS quiescence procedure and removed immediately after the processing is finished (depending on the selected option, during the backup job or after it is finished), thus producing low impact on VM performance and stability.
+To coordinate proper VSS and indexing activities, Veeam Backup & Replication deploys a small executable file inside a machine.
+It is installed only during VSS quiescence procedure and removed immediately after the processing is finished (depending on the selected option, during the backup job or after it is finished), thus producing low impact on machine performance and stability.
 To learn more, please refer to Veeam Backup & Replication User Guide.

 In the Guest OS credentials section, you need to specify an account with sufficient privileges for deploying this executable file on the guest OS (Windows or Linux).
 You can select credentials from the list, or click the ‘+’ sign to add new credentials.

 - For Windows guest OS - you should supply user account (name and password) with local administrative rights on target machine, and optional description.
 Credentials must be specified in the following format:

 - For Active Directory accounts — DOMAIN\Username